Frequently Asked Questions

 Additionally, these FAQ’s are an important resource for Troop leaders to keep up to date on issues of importance.

-The Trail Life USA Training Team is currently developing additional training modules and there are many more training resources at www.TrailLifeConnect.com, accessible to members.
+The Trail Life USA Training Team is currently developing additional training modules.
+There are many training resources within Leader Pages, as well as some helpful videos at YouTube.com, and Vimeo.com.

 Initial training includes online Child Safety Youth Protection training, as well as the other videos, leaders’ guides, and online documents referenced above.